-Her entire career, Winter has claimed, was born from her mother's lost dreams, the 4-year-old "kind of pushed into the industry," as she put it to Good Morning America.
+"Kind of pushed into the industry" at 4 years out, as she put it to Good Morning America in 2016, Winter has claimed that her entire career was basically born from her mother's lost dreams.
 "That's not to say I don't love it and it's not my passion now.
 I do love it.
 But I definitely think that at 4, nobody knows what they want to do," she said.
 "And I don't know that if I had had my own run to be able to decide what I wanted to do if I would have [chosen acting]."

 Winter would later sum up the time as "a really rough period, a really bad chapter," and it culminated in Sacks reporting the conditions to L.A.'s Child Protective Services with the star's blessing.
 "She was very scared," Sacks told THR.
 "She knew the consequences."

 Namely, that she'd be in for a drawn-out court battle with her own mother, news outlets reporting on every twist and turn.
-"I had to make the choice," she explained to Entertainment Weekly.
+"I had to make the choice," she explained to Entertainment Weekly in 2013.
 "Do I stay in this situation that's not good for me, or do I get out and face the consequences?"

-Pushing forward, she was willing to enter foster care when her adult sister, largely a stranger to Winter having left home herself at age 15, agreed to take her in.
+Pushing forward, she was willing to enter foster care when her adult sister, largely a stranger to Winter since leaving home herself at age 15, agreed to take her in.
 "I wasn't going to go to my father or brother because I didn't have a great relationship with them.
 So I thought, 'Well, shot in the dark, let's try my sister,'" she explained.

 Ultimately, she says, it was the right call.
 Though the case would take years to come to a conclusion, with Gray granted custody in 2014 and Winter's legal emancipation made official a year later, the changes were transformative.
 She was able to start seeing a therapist and attend a real high school (L.A.'s private Episcopal Campbell Hall) where she caught up on years of lax education.

-As for her sister, even with strict rules and curfews put in place, Winter has nothing but praise.
-"She's been the best part of my life," she shared on The Ellen DeGeneres Show.
+As for her sister, even with strict rules and curfews put in place, Winter had nothing but praise.
+"She's been the best part of my life," she shared on The Ellen DeGeneres Show in 2016.
 "She really is my best friend.
 She is the most important thing to me.
 She's been there for me through absolutely everything and I just love her so much.
 I count on her more than anything."